FastComments/fastcomments-php/docs/Api/PublicApi.md

 # FastComments\Client\PublicApi

+FastComments PHP API Client - A SDK for interacting with the FastComments API

 All URIs are relative to http://localhost, except if the operation defines another base path.

 | Method | HTTP request | Description |